gabifleitas/vehicles_us/README.md

 # vehicles_us
-This is part of the Tripleten bootcamp
+This is part of the Tripleten bootcamp.
+We are analyzing a vehicle's database.